ClinicOS-AI/integration-guide/onboarding_form.md

 ## Onboarding Form: Integration Guide
-This guide walks through the integration steps for the embedding the Onboarding Form experience into a clinic website.
+This guide walks through the integration steps for the embedding the Onboarding Form experience on a clinic website.

 ### Prerequisites
 - ClinicOS SDK Key